Yusuboy/revenue-forecasting/User instructions.md

     -   For example, if the export is done in early January 2025 and there is already some January 2025 revenue data in export, January 2025 cells in columns Revenue\* need to be removed.
 -    *data.csv* in src folder is used to train models when you select *Forecast* tab.
 It is adviced to copy this file to a separate folder (and rename it for example *data_0125.csv*) in case you want (or need) to inspect predictions from some specific month in more detail.

+Note: When you click *Process data* it will overwrite any existing *data.csv* in your src folder.

 # 4. Forecast

+## Time and Material forecast
 -   Browse to the *Forecast* tab.
--   Choose the used model per month from precalculated values.
--   Add correction terms.
--   Add additional revenue components.
+This will use *data.csv* to train models (Multiplicative and Run rate) and produces 12 month forecast per each model.
+-   On top you can see 12 month forecast per each model (Multiplicative and Run rate).
+Green cell indicates that this value will be used when calculating total forecast per month per location (at the bottom).

+## T&M Forecast adjustments
+-   You can add adjustments to forecast per month per location based on your better knowledge.
+Red indicates that a cell has been activated in order to manipulate its value.
+-   You can add additional revenue components from bottom by clicking *Add Revenue Row*.
+This will create a new row that will be used in calculating total revenue forecast.
+-   If you want to use same adjustments in the next run you can save modified adjustments and added revenue components by clicking *Save Changes* button.

+## Total Forecast

+-   *Calculate totals* gives you a final forecast that takes in consideration all adjustments and added revenue components.
--   Always click the *Calculate Totals* button to calculate effect of adjustment.
-The totals are not updated automatically.
+-   If you make adjustments to your forceast remenber to always click the *Calculate Totals* button.
+Totals are not updated automatically.
--   Remember to save the inputs (*Save Changes* button) if you want to make the adjustments available in the next run.
--   The forecast can be exported in CSV format to be used further in Excel.
+-   The forecast can be exported in CSV format to be used further in Excel (see your usual download folder).